 - Castles & Palaces, Sights

-Ketschendorf Castle was built in 1803 by order of Duchess Auguste, wife of Franz Friedrich Anton of Saxe-Coburg-Saalfeld, as a summer castle in Empire style.
-After the duke’s death in 1806, it remained Auguste’s widow’s residence.
-In 1868, her grandson Ernst II sold the estate, including the park, to the then famous French opera singer Rosine Stoltz, who was given a peerage.
-The so-called “Baroness of Ketschendorf” had the partially dilapidated castle demolished and rebuilt according to plans by the Coburg master builder Georg Konrad Rothbart.
-He created a larger and more solid castle with an almost square ground plan in only one year of construction time.
-Today, the building is considered a prime example of the neo-Gothic castle style in the Coburg region.
-All four sides are flanked by octagonal, crenellated corner towers.
-From 1956, the building housed a youth hostel for a long time.
-In 2012 and 2013, it served as a film set for the cinema production of the novel series “Rubinrot”.
-Since 2013, the Coburg-based company Kaeser Kompressoren has owned Ketschendorf Castle.
+After the duke’s death in 1806, it remained the widow’s residence.
+In 1868, her grandson Ernst II sold the estate including the park to the famous French opera singer Rosine Stoltz, who was granted a title of nobility.
+Known as the Baroness of Ketschendorf, she had the dilapidated palace demolished and rebuilt by Coburg master builder Georg Konrad Rothbart.
+Rothbart transformed the building into a larger and more solid palace with an almost square ground plan, completing the work in just one year.
+Today, the palace is a prime example of Neo-Gothic architecture in the Coburg region, with all four corners flanked by octagonal, crenellated towers.
+From 1956, the building served as a youth hostel for many years.
+It also became a film set for the cinema adaptation of the novel ‘Rubinrot’ in 2012 and 2013.
+Since 2013, the palace has been owned by the Coburg-based company Kaeser Kompressoren.
+Public interior tours are not possible.